 - Cut-Out Sugar Cookies

 If you're shipping your cookie box, I would suggest sticking with cookies that will hold up well through the process.
-I would count out the gingerbread whoopie pies for sure, and possibly the chocolate thumbprint cookies and peppermint bark Christmas crack.
+I would count out the gingerbread whoopie pies, gingerbread cheesecake cookies and Oreo cheesecake cookies for sure.
 I'm afraid they may not ship as well, especially if you're in a warm climate like me in Florida hehe!
-If you're somewhere cold those two may be completely fine to ship!
-(I would still count out the whoopie pies though.)

 2. Plan A Baking Day

 Making all these cookies will take a lot of time!
 (Especially if you're planning on decorating sugar and gingerbread cookies.)
 You'll want to give yourself a few days to make everything.
 I think it's realistic to plan to make 4-6 different kinds of cookies in a weekend or two day time frame.
 Anything more and it may get a little stressful.